UVA-Computer-Vision-Lab/compute-guide/README.md

 2. Check available servers.
 Commonly used commands:
     - `sinfo`: Servers in the state of idle and mix are potentially available (sometimes reserved servers are not displayed correctly).
+    - `squeue -p gpu`: Check the queue of the gpu partition to see if there are any jobs waiting to be run.
+    - `scontrol show job <jobid>`: Check the status of a specific job.
+This could be used to check if a job is waiting for a server that you are also waiting for.
+    - `scontrol show node <node>`: Check the status of a specific node.
+This could be used to check the available resources on a node.
-    - `scontrol show reservations` : Reserved servers are only available to users on the reservation list.
+    - `scontrol show res` : List all reservations including the server, users, and time.
+Reserved servers are only available to users on the reservation list.
 3. Then you have two choices:

     - Submit a slurm script([UVA slurm information](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm)) to run a job.
 An example is below: